mikekeith52/Police-shootings-insights_updated/README.md

 5. [Train a Random Forest model and tune model hyperparemeters with cross-validation](#random-forest-model)
 6. [Visualize results](#visualize-results)

 The dependent variable in each model was a binary 0/1 indicator of whether the individual killed in the altercation was white or black (1 for black, 0 for white).
+I dropped all other races from the dataset.

 I used Python in Jupyter Notebook -- version 3.7.4.
 Beyond the libraries available in the Anaconda standard library, the following installations are necessary:
 - [pydot](https://pypi.org/project/pydot/)